The EDGE Language: Extended General Einsums for Graph Algorithms: Background and Related Works

-Previously we noted that each tensor has its own data space (its \emph{tensor data space}, see Section~\ref{ssec:tensors}).
-We define two new spaces for an Einsum \emph{expression}, which (possibly) involves multiple tensors: the \emph{Einsum expression data space} (abbreviated to ``data space''), and the \emph{iteration space}.
-The \emph{Einsum} expression data space is simply the set of the \emph{tensor} data spaces of all tensors involved in the Einsum expression.
-In Equation~\eqref{eqn:tin}, this data space is the set of tensor data spaces of $Z$, $A$, and $B$ (${[0, M)\times [0, N), [0, M) \times [0, K), [0, N) \times [0, K)}$).
+At an intuitive level, an Einsum expression involves an \emph{iteration space} and the coordinate spaces of the tensors appearing in the expression.
+The iteration space is the set of coordinate tuples over which the computation ranges.
+The tensor coordinate spaces are the spaces into which the expression projects to read input values and write output values. \S~\ref{sec:sets} refines these notions formally.

-The \emph{iteration space} is the set of all possible coordinate tuples across all tensors in an Einsum expression.
-We assert that the coordinate variables that compose the iteration space originate from the variables in the subscripts of an Einsum expression.
-Thus, Equation~\eqref{eqn:tin} specifies an \emph{iteration space} of $[0, M) \times [0, K) \times [0,N)$, where indices $m, n$ and $k$ each range from $[0, M), [0, K),$ and $[0, N)$, respectively.
-For each $(m, n, k)$ \emph{point} in the iteration space, evaluating this Einsum requires projecting into the Einsum's \emph{data space}---which in turn is a projection into each \emph{tensor data space}---and retrieving/writing the corresponding values in the input/output tensors.
-The Einsum multiplies these values, placing the result in the corresponding output location in the output tensor, $Z$\@.
-The Einsum reduces---through addition---the computed (multiplied) values that map to the same output $m, n$ point in $Z$.
+In Equation~\eqref{eqn:tin}, the coordinate variables in the iteration space are given by the indices appearing in the subscripts of the Einsum expression.
+Thus, Equation~\eqref{eqn:tin} specifies an \emph{iteration space} of $[0, M) \times [0, K) \times [0,N)$, where indices $m$, $k$, and $n$ range over $[0, M)$, $[0, K)$, and $[0, N)$, respectively.
+For each $(m, k, n)$ \emph{point} in the iteration space, evaluating this Einsum projects into the coordinate spaces of $A$, $B$, and $Z$, retrieving values from $A$ and $B$ and accumulating the computed result into the corresponding output location in $Z$.
+In this example, the computation multiplies values from $A$ and $B$ and reduces, through addition, all computed values that map to the same output $(m,n)$ point in $Z$.

-The Einsum itself relates the iteration space to the data space.
-Coordinate expressions in the subscripts of an Einsum indicate \emph{how} each iteration space point maps to a data space point (see Section~\ref{ssec:conditionals}).
+The Einsum defines how each point in the iteration space maps to points in the coordinate spaces of the tensors.
+Coordinate expressions in the subscripts of an Einsum indicate \emph{how} each iteration-space point maps to a tensor coordinate-space point (see \S~\ref{ssec:conditionals}).
 For example, the following expression shifts the input values by one: